Neurodiversity in the workplace

 Supporting employees through life events

 83% of people with a disability acquired their disability later in life, whether due to an accident, illness or genetic condition.
-Nikki Goode, an employee with acquired brain injury, shares how her organisation supported her return to work.
+Nikki Goode, an employee with acquired brain injury, shares how her organization supported her return to work.
 She also explains how assistive technology has been fundamental to her in the process.

 It's our responsibility to make sure every employee can perform to the best of their abilities...Read&Write for Work delivers the best outcome for all staff.